Number : Season 17, serial 2 of 6.

-Plot : A Jagaroth alien stranded on Earth, pushes Earth achievement and technology in an attempt to build a time machine and undo the events which stranded it in the first place.
+Plot : An alien (Jagaroth) stranded on Earth, pushes Earth technology (through-out the ages).
+In an attempt, to build a time-machine and undo the events; which stranded it – in the first place.

-Whats good : Strong Euro heist caper.
+Whats good : Strong Euro-heist caper.
 Good concept.
-Julian Glover.
+Julian Glover is back.
 Nice location work.
 Aliens influencing Earth scenario.
 Humourous turn by Tom Baker.
+Duggan.

-Review With Spoilers : City Of Death is the best episode of the Graham Williams era – by far.
-It was also the first Who episode, to have it’s location work filmed aboard.
+Review With Spoilers : City Of Death is the best serial of the Graham Williams era – by far.
+It was also the first Doctor Who serial to have location work, filmed aboard.

-Paris – the city of love, (or in Who’s case – the city of death!) forms the impressive backdrop to this Euro-heist story and gives Who (for once) a much needed air of authenticity about proceedings – yes, they really are in Paris!
+Paris, (the ‘city of love’, (or in Doctor Who’s case – is the ‘city of death’!) forms the impressive backdrop to a euro-heist story and gives Doctor Who (for once) – a much needed air of authenticity about proceedings – as yes, they really are in Paris!

-City Of Death is about the last of the Jagaroth – Scaroth whose ship exploded taking off from Earth 400 millions years ago.
-This had the consequence of splintering Scaroth – into 12 different bodies – in 12 different Earth periods.
+City Of Death is about the last of the Jagaroth – known as ‘Scaroth’.
+Whose ship accidentally exploded, whildt taking off from Earth – 400 millions years ago.
+This had the consequence of splintering Scaroth – into 12 different bodies – into 12 different (past) Earth periods.

-The Doctor and Romana (bizarrely dressed as a schoolgirl!) are sightseeing in Paris, when they are drawn into the dastardly scheme of Count Scarlioni (Scaroth in his human disguise!).
+The Doctor and Romana (bizarrely dressed as a schoolgirl in this!) are sightseeing in Paris, when they are drawn into the dastardly scheme of Count Scarlioni (the present-day splinter of Scaroth!).

-If the interference in humankind angle – wasn’t high stakes enough.
-Then we also have to contend with the fact that the Jagaroth ship exploding – kickstarts the very first life on Earth.
+If the interference in humankind angle, wasn’t high stakes enough.
+Then we also have to contend with the uncovered fact, that the exploding Jagaroth ship; kickstarts the very first life on Earth.
 So the Doctor has more reason to stop Scaroth’s schemes, than just to foil alien interference.

-Whilst Tom Baker continues to impress in the role of the Doctor.
-It’s hard to think of a better badguy performance in Who – than Julian Glover as Count Scarlioni / Scaroth; save for Philip Madoc’s turn as Dr Soren in Brain Of Morbius.
+Whilst Tom Baker continues to impress in the role of the Doctor, it is hard to think of a better bad-guy performance in Doctor Who – than Julian Glover as Count Scarlioni / Scaroth; save for Philip Madoc’s inspired turn, as Dr Soren in Brain Of Morbius.

 “You underestimate the problems with which I was faced.
 My twelve various selves have been working throughout history to push forward this miserably primitive race so that even this low level of technology could be available to me now!”
 Scarlioni

-Glover excels, as the debonair and sinister Scarlioni and stranded pot noodle faced -alien Jagaroth; known as Scaroth.
-A badguy turn he was to go on and repeat successfully as General Veers in Star Wars : Empire Strikes Back and as Donovan in Indy Jones & The Last Crusade.
+Glover excels, as the debonair and sinister Scarlioni – and stranded pot-noodle-face, alien Jagaroth; Scaroth.
+A bad-guy turn, he was to go on and repeat successfully, as General Veers in Star Wars : Empire Strikes Back and as Donovan – in Indy Jones & The Last Crusade.

-And that’s not to detract from Baker performance as the Doctor either; who also excels, with the right blend of manic charm and gloating seriousness.
+And that’s not to detract from Tom Baker’s performance, as the Doctor either; who also excels, with the right blend of manic charm – and gloating seriousness.

-Not only do we have a good story, strong location work and strong performances firing City Of Death along.
-We have a purpose written memorable musical score for proceedings.
+Not only do we have a good premise, story, strong location-work and strong-performances, firing City Of Death, along.
+We have a purpose written rare memorable musical-score, for proceedings.

-Especially noticable when the Doctor and Romana are running around Paris.
-Which is alot more, than the usual stock musical interludes; usually dropped into pivotal scenes – in other episodes.
+Especially noticable, when the Doctor and Romana are running around Paris; which is alot more, than the usual reused stock musical interludes; usually dropped into pivotal scenes – in other serials.

 The classic Who-trope of alien influence over Earth development scenario – is dropped in here.
-Which when done right, is a staple feature of Who.
+Which when done right, is a staple feature of the show.
 The freighter crashing in Earthshock wiped out the Dinosaurs.
-The Loch Ness Monster in Terror Of The Zygons was a cyborg weapon, all of these things cleverly relate – to human evolution.
+The Loch Ness Monster in Terror Of The Zygons, was a cyborg weapon, all of these things cleverly relate – to human evolution.

-There is also an underlying layer of humour permeating proceedings, which serves to compliment the story – rather than undermine.
-The Doctor’s dealings with Scarlioni’s tough butler Hermann and John Cleese humourous cameo in the Louvre.
+There is also an underlying layer of humour permeating proceedings, which serves to compliment the story.
+The Doctor’s dealings with Scarlioni’s tough butler Hermann and John Cleese’s humourous cameo, in the Louvre.

-Graham Williams Who had never hit these dizzying heights before – and would not hit these heights again, in the remainder of his tenure.
+Graham Williams’ Doctor Who, had never hit these dizzying heights before and would not hit these heights, again.
+Duuring the full-run and remainder, of his tenure.